 I also am reminded of Mr. Rogers whenever I read a separating-the-wheat-from-the-chaff passage.
 As Mr. Rogers often pointed out even people who are bad most of the time will be good some of the time; and those who are good most of the time will be bad some of the time.

-So the wheat-chaff separation is not separating into two groups of "bad" persons and "good" persons.
+So the wheat-chaff separation is not separating people into two groups of "bad" persons and "good" persons.
 It is separating the good that is within each person from the bad that is within each person.
 May it be so.
 (Especially you vipers out there.
 Just kidding.
 Sort of.)

 David Ewart,